keeks-mtl/petiole/README.md

     - Suitable for (checkboxes)
     - Toxic (toggle option)
     - Humidity (toggle option)
-- if the image url is broken or invalid a default image will be added the card.
+- If the image url is broken or invalid a default image will be added the card.
-- The form makes sure all fields are valid and before users can click "Add Plant" button and the form sent.
-Once the button is clicked (and the form is valid) the users are redirected to their profile page and a flash message appears telling them they've added their plant.
+- The form makes sure all fields are valid before users can click the "Add Plant" button and the form sent.
+- Once the button is clicked (and the form is valid) the users are redirected to their profile page and a flash message appears telling them they've added their plant.
 - User's can access the page through the navigation bar or their profile page.
 - The add plant route is protected so user's not logged in can not access the feature.